-CMS has been clear that Sherlock is a program that is not limited to only those that are otherwise ineligible for another category.
+CMS has been clear that Sherlock is a program not limited to only those that are otherwise ineligible for another category.
 Therefore, the RIBridges eligibility hierarchy should be modified to allow individuals the choice between Sherlock and Home and Community Based Services (HCBS).
 This change will be implemented through an edit to the enrollment screen that will allow for a choice between HCBS and Sherlock LTSS.
 In addition, the business logic for eligibility will be updated to show the option selection by the caseworker.
+These changes are currently scheduled to be delivered in February 2020.